zhz03/Blimp_modelling/FORAY_proposal.md

 While the bigger picture is to focus on the design problem of blimps.
 We would like to narrow down this problem a little bit.
 We focus on developing a design tool that help to design indoor, general, safe, customized blimps.
 To be more specific, there are three parts of solving this problem.

 - The first part is to developing a human interface that could transfer intuitive visualized design into system parameters by analyzing geometry features or extracting customized information.
 - The second part is to develop a evaluation and analysis system that could evaluate an could evaluate the performance of designed blimp based on their design parameters.
+(What is the optimal configuration to follow the trajectories.)
 - The third and final part is to develop an optimized system that could automatically refine and modify the preliminary human design and controller design to gain a better performance.

 ### How does solving this subproblem lead towards solving the big picture problem?